 In Cuba, Cuban Mojo Sauce uses sour, bitter oranges as a main ingredient in the marinade.
-Bitter orange or Seville oranges are typically used, I don’t have either of these in the shops where I live so I use the zest of the orange to help complement the juice and give it a little more of the authentic flavor of bitter orange.
+Bitter orange or Seville oranges are typically used, I don’t have either of these in the shops where I live so for my Mojo Sauce recipe I use the zest of the orange to help complement the juice and give it a little more of the authentic flavor of bitter orange.

 Mojo Sauces originated in the Canary Islands, and you can find the influence in recipes ranging from Portugal to the Caribbean, to the Southern USA.
 The cumin, fresh oregano, garlic, and citrus all complement one another and make a really great grilled chicken.
-You’re going to love this chicken, and it pairs perfectly with my Cuban Mojo Potatoes!!!
+You’re going to love this Cuban Mojo Chicken recipe, and it pairs perfectly with my Cuban Mojo Potatoes!!!

 Here’s my Cuban Mojo Chicken recipe.